zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    raised if a login attempt appears to have been unsuccessful.

-   :c: The connection.
+   :param c: The connection.

-   :user: The user name tried.
+   :param user: The user name tried.

-   :client_user: For Telnet connections, this is an empty string, but for Rlogin
+   :param client_user: For Telnet connections, this is an empty string, but for Rlogin
          connections, it is the client name passed in the initial authentication information (to check against .rhosts).

-   :password:  The password tried.
+   :param password:  The password tried.

-   :line:  The line of text that led the analyzer to conclude that the
+   :param line:  The line of text that led the analyzer to conclude that the
           authentication had failed.

    .. zeek:see:: login_confused login_confused_text login_display login_input_line